top of page

 Hijama in Ramadan: Is it permissible to be cupped when fasting and what are the health benefits?

-With the blessed month of Ramadan fast approaching and due to begin around the 11th of March, we look to focus on the permissibility in Islam of having Hijama (wet cupping) in the month of Ramadan and whether there is any benefit to having this therapy whilst fasting.
+With the blessed month of Ramadan fast approaching and due to begin around the 11th of March, we look to focus on the permissibility in Islam of having Hijama (wet cupping) in Ramadan and whether there is any benefit to having this therapy whilst fasting.

-There is much conversation around this topic, especially as some say that it is permissible to have Hijama while fasting, whereas others say that it should be avoided as it is believed to break the fast.
+There is much conversation around this topic, especially as some say that it is permissible to have Hijama in Ramadan, whereas others say that it should be avoided as it is believed to break the fast.
 We aim to add some clarification to the conversation, in order for our readers to gain a better insight into the topic as a whole.

-Hijama is considered to be from among the best types of remedy for all ailments.
+Hijama wet cupping therapy is considered to be from amongst the best types of remedy for all ailments.
 The following hadith explains:

 Narrated by Anas R.A, The Messenger of Allah ﷺ said “The best medicines you may treat yourself with are cupping and sea incense.”
 (Sahih Al Bukhari, 69, 7:599).